bids-standard/bids-specification/specification.md

 EEG specific Coordinate Systems
 ---------------------------------------

-The first two pieces of information (origin, orientation) are specified in XXXCoordinateSystem, the units are specified in XXXCoordinateSystemUnits.
+The first two pieces of information (origin, orientation) are specified in `XXXCoordinateSystem`, the units are specified in `XXXCoordinateSystemUnits`.

-Restricted keywords for the XXXCoordinateSystem field in the coordsystem.json file for EEG  datasets:
+Restricted keywords for the `XXXCoordinateSystem` field in the `coordsystem.json` file for EEG  datasets:

--   BESA:         Although natively this is a spherical coordinate system, the electrode positions should be expressed in Cartesian coordinates, with a RAS orientation.
+-   `BESA`:         Although natively this is a spherical coordinate system, the electrode positions should be expressed in Cartesian coordinates, with a RAS orientation.
 The X axis is the T8-T7 line, positive at T8.
 The Y axis is the Oz-Fpz line, positive at Fpz.
 The origin of the sphere fitted to the electrodes is approximately 4 cm above the point between the ears.
--   Captrak:        RAS orientation and the origin between the ears
+-   `Captrak`:        RAS orientation and the origin between the ears

 Note that the short descriptions above do not capture all details, There are detailed extensive descriptions of these EEG coordinate systems on the FieldTrip toolbox web page and on the BESA wiki:
 [http://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined](http://www.fieldtriptoolbox.org/faq/how_are_the_different_head_and_mri_coordinate_systems_defined)